kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 formed, which can be controlled by the system builder.
 Moreover, this approach can easily be replaced by automatic schedule calculation.

+#### Update 2020-01-23

+Reconsidering, the above `-a` option seems to limited.
+What it basically permits is to compose two systems at a late stage.
+So a more generic mechanism would be simply to alloc `-c` to accept multiple systems and to merge these into one before launching.

 ### Example